Lecithin supplements have been heavily promoted as a panacea for:

 - Treatment for gallstones

-If you believe any of that please let me know -I happen to have a bridge to sell you.
-I always suspected promotions that promise to cure all human ailments.
-But recently I came across a paper that prompted me to examine the evidence behind those claims.
-I’ll save you an excrutiatingly detailed account -none of the claims has any credible evidence to back it up.
+I have always been suspicious of promotions that promise to cure all human ailments.
+But recently, I came across a paper that prompted me to examine the evidence behind those claims.
+I’ll save you an excruciatingly detailed account—none of the claims have any credible evidence to back it up.
+There is one possible exception.
+Lecithin is a natural emulsifier, so claims that it dissolves gallstones may be credible, except that I haven’t come across a good study documenting it.
+WebMD gives lecithin treatment of gallstones an unenthusiastic “recommendation” of possibly ineffective.

 What is lecithin?

-If it doesn’t cause any harm, why not give it the benefit of the doubt?
+If they don’t cause any harm, why not give it the benefit of the doubt?
 A future study may prove its benefit.

-To find the source of these compounds the researchers fed mice isotopically-labelled phosphtidyl choline, and demonstrated the appearance of the metabolites in the circulation.
-The implication was that the gut flora metabolized the lecithin.
 Indeed, when the gut flora was wiped out with an antibiotic, none of the metabolites appeared in the blood.
 Could it be that the gut flora in people with cardiovascular disease is different in some way from that of healthy people?
-We don’t know; but we do know that the physiological state of a person can determine the gut flora.
+We don’t know, but we do know that the physiological state of a person can determine the gut flora.
 For instance, the gut flora of obese people is markedly different from that of the non-obese.

 The bottom line

-Here is the state of what we do know: phosphtidyl choline (lecithin) is metabolized by gut flora into three metabolites that show up at high concentrations in people who have had a heart attack or a stroke.
-We still don’t know if these compounds play a causative role in those events.
+- Phosphatidylcholine (lecithin) is metabolized by gut flora into three metabolites that show up at high concentrations in people who have had a heart attack or a stroke.
+We metabolize those bacterial metabolites into TMAO, a known atherogenic.